Skip to main content

 In-network refers to doctors or facilities that are part of an insurance plan’s group of providers that it has a contract with.
 Out-of-network simply means that the doctor or facility does not have a contract with the insurance plan.
 In general, services obtained by in-network providers and facilities result in lower patient out-of-pocket costs.

-The health care program that assists low-income individuals in obtaining healthcare services.
+The health care program that assists low-income individuals in obtaining health care services.
 Medicaid is a joint program, funded primarily by the federal government and run at the state level, where coverage may vary.

 The United States federal government health insurance program for individuals who are 65 years of age and older or for individuals who are disabled.